 Operators of bulldozers or loaders shall not push material directly into a draw hole.
-Material shall be bumped into place with a buffer of other material to keep the vehicle a safe distance back from the draw hole.
+Material shall be dumped behind a buffer built of other material to keep the vehicle a safe distance back from the draw hole.

 No pedestrian shall approach a draw hole or surge pile.
 Unused draw holes and surge piles must be guarded.